This information describes the signs and causes of constipation. It also describes ways to prevent and treat constipation.

 Medicines for constipation

 You can also use medicines to treat constipation and help you have a bowel movement.
 Both over-the-counter medicines (medicines you get without a prescription) and prescription medicines are available to treat constipation.
-It’s important to talk with your healthcare provider about which medicines are right for you before taking any over-the-counter medicines.
+Talk with your healthcare provider about which medicines are right for you before taking any over-the-counter medicines.

 Laxatives are medicines that help you have a bowel movement in different ways.
 Below is a list of some common over-the-counter laxatives.